robertwhunter/kidneyfish/content/talks/_index.md

 title: Talks
 ---

-Some slidesets from recent talks.
-When the slides are loaded, press 'p' to see presenter notes with additional / explanatory information; press 'o' for an overview of all slides.
+Some slidesets and handouts from recent talks.
+For the slidesets: when the slides are loaded, press 'p' to see presenter notes with additional / explanatory information; press 'o' for an overview of all slides.

 <br>